Content

 8.4 What graphics cards does WorldViz recommend?

-8.5 How much memory can Vizard address and is it a 64 bit compatible program?
+8.5 How much memory can Vizard address?

 8.6 Can I run multiple instances of Vizard, and how much memory will be available?